 This is what drove Reprtoir’s evolution.
 A SaaS solution made by and for music professionals, following the trends we just evoked.
 Our solutions were thought to help our users to

-- manage their catalog online with a CMS made for music metadata: Audio Manager
+- manage their catalog online with a CMS made for music metadata and works: Catalog Management Solution

-- manage their playlists sent to professionals with realtime tracking: Playlists for business
+- manage their playlists sent to professionals with realtime tracking: Music Sharing Solution

-- manage their releases directly from their own workspace with tailor-made bulk packages for the different platforms: Releases Manager
+- manage their releases directly from their own workspace with tailor-made bulk packages for the different platforms: Release Builder

 Try out the solution right now and see if it fits your needs to optimize catalog and works management, eases file sharing with music professionals and how much time you can save!